How to choose the Colombian cities you want to visit?

 This big city is the gate to the Llanos Orientales.
 Villavicencio shares many of the cultural, musical, and gastronomic traditions of Yopal, such as roasted meat in an open fire, joropo, and the landscape in general.
 However, this part of the Llanos is much more developed than Casanare in the crops and cattle industry.

-The International Tournament of Joropo at the end of June and the beginning of July features music and dance groups from Colombia and Venezuela, for they share a lot of the ‘llanero’ culture.
+The International Tournament of Joropo, held at the end of June and the beginning of July, features music and dance groups from Colombia and Venezuela, which share much of the ‘llanero’ culture.

 One of the things to do is go to a ranch, where you will see how they raise cattle and milk it.
 You can go horseback riding on the plains, which is an extraordinary experience.
 From the plains, you can wait until 5:30 or 6 p.m. and see the beautiful red sunsets.

-Sunrises in the plains are also worth seeing, but for this, you have to be up at 5 a.m.
+Sunrises in the plains are also worth seeing, but you have to be up at 5 a.m. to do this.

-Bioparque Los Ocarros is a natural reserve that focuses on wildlife and where you can see different bird species (like toucans and herons), crocodiles, jaguars, monkeys, boa constrictors, and armadillos.
+Bioparque Los Ocarros is a natural reserve that focuses on wildlife.
+Here, you can see different bird species (like toucans and herons), crocodiles, jaguars, monkeys, boa constrictors, and armadillos.

 You may also choose to go hiking in the mountains through the beautiful trails of Vereda El Carmen.